Proactive AI Adoption can be Threatening: When Help Backfires: Methods

 In the \emph{anticipatory providing} condition: \begin{quote} As you are working, a message from PPointAI pops up: ``Hey, I took the liberty of helping you with this.
 Using your data, I generated some ideas and I'm attaching a draft presentation for the next project meeting.'' \end{quote}

 In the reactive condition, participants initiated the request (parallel to Study~1).
 Full vignette texts are provided in Appendix~\ref{app:vignette}.

-\textbf{Measures.} The same measures were used as in Study~1: threat ($\alpha = .90$), willingness to accept help ($\alpha = .97$), future use, and performance expectancy ($\alpha = .93$).
-Manipulation checks confirmed participants distinguished the conditions as intended (Appendix~\ref{app:manipulations}).
+\textbf{Measures.} The same measures were used as in Study~1: self-threat ($\alpha = .90$), willingness to accept help ($\alpha = .97$), future use, and performance expectancy ($\alpha = .93$).

 \textbf{Data Analysis.} To test H4, we conducted a one-way ANOVA comparing self-threat across the three conditions (reactive, anticipatory offering, anticipatory providing), followed by planned contrasts between offering and providing.
 As in Study~1, we then tested mediation models to examine whether self-threat explained differences in adoption outcomes.
 Indirect effects were estimated using bias-corrected bootstrapping (5{,}000 samples).
-Scale reliabilities remained high, and manipulation checks confirmed the manipulations were effective.